SCSI II Bus Detailed Description and 'B' Connector Pin Out

 SCSI-2 General Description

 The SCSI-2 standard defined the electrical, physical and protocol layers for a parallel bus which operates using either 8 bits or 16 bits.
 SCSI-II originated in 1994 as X3.131-1994, and was superseded by SCSI-III in 1995.
-The SCSI-2 term stands for Small Computer Systems Interface [- Revision 2] and is obsolete, SCSI-2 should not be used for new designs.
+The SCSI-2 name stands for Small Computer Systems Interface [- Revision 2] and is obsolete, SCSI-2 should not be used for new designs.
 SCSI-2 may not always run faster then SCSI-1 due to optional components added to the SCSI-2 spec.
 SCSI-2 is used with Personal Computers and computer Peripheral devices and includes command sets for magnetic and optical disks, tapes, printers, processors, CD-ROMs, scanners, medium changers, and communications devices.
-The description of the current SCSI version, and a comparison of all the SCSI revisions is located on the main SCSI interface page.

 SCSI-2 Data Transmission Description

 SCSI-2 may be either a Single-Ended data bus transmitting data referenced to ground [unbalanced], or a balanced differential bus.
 Single-ended and differential devices are electrically incompatible and can not be mixed on the same physical bus [refer to the electrical description].
 SCSI-2 may be call narrow SCSI [or simply SCSI] when the 8-bit data path is implemented, or Wide SCSI when operating with a 16-bit [or 32-bit] data bus.
 SCSI is an 8-bit / 16-bit [Parallel] data bus, with all data bits sent at the same time over 8 or 16 data lines.
-SCSI-2 will operate with a 32-bit data bus using both the 'A' cable and 'B' cable.
+SCSI-2 may operate with a 32-bit data bus using both the 'A' cable and 'B' cable.
 SCSI II transactions may use either asynchronous and synchronous data transfers across the SCSI interface.
 SCSI-2 asynchronous transfers would operate up to 1.5 MB/s [Speed depends on slowest device].
 SCSI-2 synchronous transfers would operate up to 10 MB/s.
 SCSI commands are sent at the asynchronous rate.
 SCSI data is transferred either at the asynchronous rate (worst case) or a negotiated synchronous rate (with 20 MB/sec being the best case).
 SCSI II transfers with 8 bits operate at 10MBps (10MHz clock), using the 50 pin Centronics or 16 bits (Wide-Bus) at 20MBps (10MHz clock) using a 68 pin connector.
 SCSI-2 asynchronous transfers using Start and Stop bits and synchronous transfers using system timing (Hand-Shaking).
 The SCSI-2 data bus also used one parity bit [not required in SCSI-1].

 SCSI-2 Electrical Description

 The single-ended lines use IC's having standard TTL logic levels, VOL = 0v to 0.5v [48mA sink], and VOH = 2.5v to 5.25v.
 IC input drive is VIL = 0v to 0.8v, and VIH = 2.0v to 5.25v.
 The differential lines use VOL = 1.7v and VOH = 2.7v [with sink/source of 55mA].
 The differential characteristics conform to the EIA-485 interface standard.
-SCSI-2 defines a Jitter budget of 44nS.
+The SCSI-2 defines a Jitter budget of 44nS.

 SCSI-2 Cable Description